 Chart 4: Confidence about carrying out GBN role

 90.9% of respondents (n=10) were either ‘extremely’ or ‘fairly’ confident in carrying out their role as a CCG commissioning nurse leader.
 No respondents chose ‘not at all confident’.
 Most respondents said that they felt more confident at the time of the survey than when they started in post.

-A majority of respondents (58.3%, n=7) felt that the statutory nurse role was extremely influential in CCG decision making and the remaining 41.7% (n=5) thought that it was ‘fairly influential’.
-Half of respondents (50%, n=6) felt that they were always able to get the CCG board meetings to deal with issues which they considered important; a further 41.7% (n=5) said that they could so ‘nearly always’ and the remaining 8.3% (one respondent) said that they could do so ‘sometimes’.
+A majority of respondents (58.3%, n=7) felt that the statutory nurse role was ‘extremely influential’ in CCG decision making and the remaining 41.7% (n=5) thought that it was ‘fairly influential’.
+Half of respondents (50%, n=6) felt that they were always able to get the CCG board meetings to deal with issues which they considered important; a further 41.7% (n=5) said that they could do so ‘nearly always’ and the remaining 8.3% (one respondent) said that they could do so ‘sometimes’.
 54.5% of respondents (n=6) were extremely satisfied with the contribution they make to the CCG and the remaining 45.5% were fairly satisfied.
 However it should be noted that this perceived efficacy is self-assessed and it would seem, at the current time, there is no data which could independently demonstrate what impact, if any, GBNs actually have on the work of CCGs.

 Theme 4: Goals of the CCG